 The Frederick Murgatroyd Award is awarded each year for the best student of the year.
 Donated by Mrs Murgatroyd in memory of her husband, who held the Wellcome Chair of Clinical Tropical Medicine in 1950 and 1951.

-By the end of this course, students should be able to
+By the end of this programme students should be able to:

 - understand and describe the causation, pathogenesis, clinical features, diagnosis, management, and control of the major parasitic, bacterial, and viral diseases of developing countries